metio/terraform-provider-k8s/docs/data-sources/secrets_crossplane_io_store_config_v1alpha1_manifest.md

 Optional:

-- `env` (Attributes) Env is a reference to an environment variable that contains credentialsthat must be used to connect to the provider. (see [below for nested schema](#nestedatt--spec--kubernetes--auth--env))
+- `env` (Attributes) Env is a reference to an environment variable that contains credentials that must be used to connect to the provider. (see [below for nested schema](#nestedatt--spec--kubernetes--auth--env))
-- `fs` (Attributes) Fs is a reference to a filesystem location that contains credentials thatmust be used to connect to the provider. (see [below for nested schema](#nestedatt--spec--kubernetes--auth--fs))
+- `fs` (Attributes) Fs is a reference to a filesystem location that contains credentials that must be used to connect to the provider. (see [below for nested schema](#nestedatt--spec--kubernetes--auth--fs))
-- `secret_ref` (Attributes) A SecretRef is a reference to a secret key that contains the credentialsthat must be used to connect to the provider. (see [below for nested schema](#nestedatt--spec--kubernetes--auth--secret_ref))
+- `secret_ref` (Attributes) A SecretRef is a reference to a secret key that contains the credentials that must be used to connect to the provider. (see [below for nested schema](#nestedatt--spec--kubernetes--auth--secret_ref))

 <a id="nestedatt--spec--kubernetes--auth--env"></a>
 ### Nested Schema for `spec.kubernetes.auth.env`